iest/Project-Hub/README.md

 - [ ] Ability to turn off authentication
 - [ ] Super simple deployment to heroku or similar
 - [ ] Prouction-ify client app (current size is ~1.4MB, should be more like 300KB)

+### Ramblings
+- If set to `private`, both users have to login.
+Current functionality.

+- If set to `login`, everyone can access the timeline but admins have to login Could render the timeline as-is using just the server (no client app).
+Could have an `/edit` route that would then render the ember app.

+- If set to public everyone can access & edit